Draft New Whitsunday Regional Council Planning Scheme 2014

 This represents the completion of the Stage 1 in the process of preparing the new Planning Scheme.

-Why has the draft new Planning Scheme been released now?
+Why has the new draft Planning Scheme been released?

-Council have opted to release the draft new Planning Scheme early to provide greater transparency and to assist the community in considering the draft new Planning Scheme early in preparation for the formal public consultation period due to be in early 2015.
+Council have opted to release the new draft planning scheme early to provide greater transparency and to assist the community in considering the new draft Planning Scheme early in preparation for the formal public consultation period due to be in early-mid 2015.

 Can I make a submission?

-The early release of the draft new Planning Scheme does not form part of the formal public consultation period.
-At this stage Council encourages the community and stakeholders to become familiar with the draft document; however formal submissions will not be requested until the public consultation in early 2015.
+The early release of the new draft planning scheme does not form part of the formal public consultation period.
+At this stage Council encourages the community and stakeholders to become familiar with the draft document; however formal submissions will not be requested until the public consultation in early-mid 2015.